|Title:||Head Men's Lacrosse Coach|

 McCabe's 2012 team was a young outfit that jelled late in the season, winning four of its final five games to finish as the conference runner-up.
 Along the way, W&L knocked off third-seeded Hampden-Sydney and second-seeded Roanoke in the conference tournament.

 In his third season, McCabe helped W&L capture the ODAC Championship with a 15-14 overtime win over top-ranked and previously unbeaten Roanoke.
 The Generals advanced to the second round of the NCAA Tournament before falling to Gettysburg.
 The Generals finished the season ranked sixth nationally and McCabe was selected as the ODAC Coach of the Year.

-McCabe's 2011 and 2008 teams both earned the No. 2 seed in the ODAC tournament and during his tenure, W&L has continued to play one of the toughest schedules in Division III.
-The 2013 team played eight games against teams ranked in the Top 20 of the USILA Division III poll, while his 2013 team played eight games against Top 20 teams.
+McCabe's 2014, 2011 and 2008 teams all earned the No. 2 seed in the ODAC tournament and during his tenure, W&L has continued to play one of the toughest schedules in Division III.
+The 2014 team played seven teams that were ranked in the Top 20 of the USLA Division III poll, while his 2013 team played eight games against Top 20 teams.